 Math TOSA (TK-12) – $100,000

 Our TOSAs have historically provided specialized coaching in academic areas that require more attention and growth, such as literacy, science, technology and 21st Century Teaching and Learning.
-The Math TOSA will continue to strengthen Common Core instruction while also helping to bridge curriculum from the elementary to secondary levels.
+The Math TOSA will continue to strengthen Common Core instruction while also helping to bridge curriculum from the elementary to secondary levels while teaching remotely.

 Northrop Grumman Teacher Innovation Grants (TK-12) – $30,000

-With a dedicated grant from Northrop Grumman, MBEF will shift the Teachers Driving Innovation (TDI) Grant Program for teachers and counselors throughout our District towards STEM programs in particular.
-Each TDI grant provides our educators with an opportunity to exercise their passion for teaching, develop original ideas, collaborate with colleagues, and connect with the wealth of knowledge, expertise and talent within MBUSD.
+With a dedicated grant from Northrop Grumman, MBEF will shift the Teacher Innovation Grant Program for teachers and counselors throughout our district towards STEM programs in particular.
+Each Innovation Grant provides our educators with an opportunity to exercise their passion for teaching, develop original ideas, collaborate with colleagues, and connect with the wealth of knowledge, expertise and talent within MBUSD.

 Science Lab Assistant (9-12) – $59,000